 Upon his return to Oslo in the latter part of 1947, Jan found himself armed with a considerable store of knowledge and experience in the precision engineering field but without the equipment to put those assets to practical use on his own account.
 It was at this point that fate intervened.
 Beginning in April 1948, the United States implemented the European Recovery Program (ERP), better remembered today as the “Marshall Plan” after Secretary of State George Marshall, who was one of the Plan’s primary supporters.
 Recognizing that the restoration of prosperity in war-ravaged Europe was very much in the best business interests of the United States, the latter country eventually provided a total of $13 billion in economic and technical assistance to recovering countries.
 One recipient of this largesse was Norway, which received a total of over 3 billion kroner ($372 million) in aid despite the underlying opposition of conservative Norwegian business interests who feared the competition that the Plan might engender.

 One item which was provided to Norway under the Marshall Plan was a South Bend lathe which ended up in Oslo in 1948.
 It was slated to be loaded onto a ship to be transferred to a different location elsewhere but was somehow delayed in transit, missing the ship as a result and ending up as an orphan on the Oslo dock.
-Naturally, such an asset could not be allowed to go to waste, the result being that the orphaned lathe soon found a good home in the David-Andersen house, where it became the focal point of Jan’s fledgling machine shop.
+Naturally, such an asset could not be allowed to go to waste, the result being that the orphaned lathe soon found a good home in the basement of Jan David-Andersen's parents' house, where it became the focal point of Jan’s fledgling machine shop.
 As of 1977, when Bob Leisses was writing, that lathe remained a treasured feature of the David-Anderson factory, albeit having been joined by an impressive array of much more modern equipment.
 Jan continues to use the lathe today (2014).

 American readers will doubtless be pleased to know that Jan never forgot the role played by the Marshall Plan in facilitating his establishment in the precision engineering business.
 In a statement provided to Bob Leisses during the writing of Bob’s 1977 article, he recorded his feelings of gratitude to the United States for the timely and very material assistance provided by the Marshall Plan in helping Norway to become established in the post-war industrial sector, very much including his own activities.